The Annual General Meeting appoints the auditor and decides on the remuneration of the auditor.

 The company has one auditor that must be a firm of authorised public accountants approved by the Finland Chamber of Commerce.
 In addition to the duties prescribed in current accounting regulations, the auditor reports regularly to the Board of Directors of Componenta when necessary.

-During the 1 January - 31 December 2017 financial period, Componenta’s auditor is Authorised Public Accountants PricewaterhouseCoopers Oy.
-In accordance with the decision of the Annual General Meeting, the fees will be paid to the auditor are based on invoicing.
+During the 1 January‒31 December 2023 financial period, Componenta’s auditor is Authorised Public Accountants PricewaterhouseCoopers Oy.
+In accordance with the decision of the Annual General Meeting, the fees paid to the auditor are based on invoicing.

-Componenta Group’s internal audit is conducted in accordance with the operating principles approved by the Board of Directors, which are based on the Group’s internal reporting and the annual audit plan approved by the Board.
+Componenta Group’s internal audit is conducted in accordance with the operating principles approved by the Board of Directors.
+These principles are based on the Group’s internal reporting and the annual audit plan approved by the Board.

 Financial reporting that covers the whole Group regularly monitors how well financial targets are being met.
 The reports include actual figures, budgets and up-to-date estimates for the current year.